nvimdev/galaxyline.nvim/README.md

 You can also use the source of the provider function.

-- `condition` is a function.
-It must return a boolean.
-When it returns true that will load the component.
+- `condition` is a function that must return a boolean.
+If it returns true then it will load the component.

-- `icon` is a string.
-It will add to the head of the provider result.
+- `icon` is a string that will be added to the head of the provider result.

 - `highlight` the first element is `fg`, the second is `bg`, and the third is `gui`.

 - `separator` is a string.
-Not just a separator, any statusline item can be defined here like `%<`,`%{}`,`%n` and so on.
+It is not just a separator.
+Any statusline item can be defined here, like `%<`,`%{}`,`%n`, and so on.

 - `separator_highlight` same as highlight

 - `event` type is string.
-You config some plugins event that reload the statusline.
+You configure a plugin's event that will reload the statusline.

 ## Examples